rajuwins/gocity/README.md

 npm install cypress --save-dev

-Make sure that you have already run npm init or have a node_modules folder or package.json file in the root of your project to ensure cypress is installed in the correct directory.
+Make sure that that have already run npm init or have a node_modules folder or package.json file in the root of your project to ensure cypress is installed in the correct directory.

 Installing Cypress via yarn
 -------------------